 Name: Home Institution: DOB:

-Email: Address 1
+Email: Address

 Telephone Number(s)

 Emergency Contact Information (Primary)

 Name: Relationship

 Email: Address

 Telephone Number(s)

-Emergency Contact Information (Second dary)
+Emergency Contact Information (Secondary)

-Name: Relationship

-Email: Address

-Telephone Number(s)
+Name: Relationship Email: Telephone Number(s) Address

 Medical Information

-Do you have a medical condition that might affect and you think we should be aware of your conditions.
-Yes No No

-Do you have any allergies?
-If yes, please check are bringing sufficient medication that you use to us make aware of allergies in the space provided
+Do you have a medical condition that might affect your work in the field?
+If yes, and you think we should be aware of your condition, please provide details.
+Yes No Do you have any allergies?
+If yes, please check the box that you confirm that you are bringing sufficient medication that you use to treat these allergies.
+Please let us make aware of allergies in the space provided.
+Yes No I confirm Are you taking any prescription medication?

-at make aware of anorgics in the opace provides • I confirm

-Are you taking any prescription medication?
 If yes please check the box to confirm that you are bringing sufficient medication for the duration of the field school.
-Yes No No

-I confirm

-Are your vaccinations up to date (especially Tetanus)?
+Yes No I confirm Are your vaccinations up to date (especially Tetanus)?
 Please check the box to confirm that your Tetanus vaccination is up to date.
-I confirm

-Do you have health insurance to cover you while school?
+I confirm Do you have health insurance to cover you while you are participating in the field school?
 Yes